 Additionally, your board should think about energy efficiency and water conservation.
 Swap out outdated equipment with more energy-efficient ones where you can.
 Sure, you’ll pay for the cost of replacement now, but this solution will help you save more money in the long term.

 Giving owners ways to cut back in the new year will help everyone be more conscious, too.
 Send out emails or newsletters to the community with best practices for water usage, recycling, etc. This will not only cut down costs but can also be beneficial for the environment.

 When you set HOA budgets, it’s important to keep in mind that not all homeowners might pay their dues on time or religiously.
 Some homeowners default on their payments.
 Make sure to account for delinquent homeowners when preparing your annual HOA budget.

 If the number of delinquencies in your association accounts for more than 5 percent of yearly dues, then you should include a line item in your budget for bad debt.
 This way, you can offset some of the delinquencies and avoid ending up with a budget deficit.

 Staying up-to-date on HOA reserve fund accounting is also important for understanding what will be needed in terms of future replacements and repairs for the community.
-In fact, some states even require reserve studies on a regular basis, such as California and Washington.

 A reserve study will let you know how much money is currently in the reserve fund versus the estimated life remaining and overall condition in certain elements on the property.
 This way, you better know what to expect.